Hyvä Checkout Evaluation Result Types

 Available since Hyvä Checkout 1.1.13

-A navigation task delays specific JavaScript-driven actions until the customer chooses to advance to the next step or place an order.
-Tasks remain pending until the customer clicks the navigation button, executing sequentially based on their assigned position (default: 500).
+The NavigationTask result type delays JavaScript-driven actions until the customer clicks the navigation button to advance to the next step or place an order.
+Tasks stay pending until that button click, then execute sequentially based on their assigned stack position (default: 500).

-This example creates a success message that displays after the customer proceeds to the next step or places the order.
+The following component creates a success-type flash message that displays after the customer proceeds to the next step or places the order.
+It wraps an ErrorMessage (styled as a success message) inside a NavigationTask with executeAfter().

 <?php